rcschen/stable-baselines/docs/guide/callbacks.rst

 StopTrainingOnRewardThreshold
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Stop the training once a threshold in episodic reward has been reached (i.e. when the model is good enough).
+Stop the training once a threshold in episodic reward (mean episode reward over the evaluations) has been reached (i.e., when the model is good enough).
 It must be used with the `EvalCallback` and use the event triggered by a new best model.

 .. code-block:: python